Peer-to-Peer Fundraising 101 | The Ultimate Nonprofit Guide

 Symbolic gestures are a good way to involve people by asking them to change an aspect of their lifestyle in a symbolic way.
 Movember encourages participants to grow out their mustaches for the month of November.
 The End It Movement encourages participants to mark a red X on their hands.
 Both of these gestures raise awareness and open the door for conversation in addition to fundraising.

-Selecting top donors, supporters, or clients to participate in the fundraising campaign is a good way to celebrate them.
-By empowering these champions to be the faces of the campaign, you are trusting them to represent your organization while giving them the power to tell their story.
+Not empowering your top donors, supporters, or clients to participate in fundraising is a mistake you don’t want to commit.
+They can be the faces of your peer-to-peer campaign.
+You can trust them to represent your organization while giving them the power to tell their story.
+This strengthens your relationship with them and ensures they’ll continue to be a part of your mission in days to come.

 Pro tip: Be sure you are thorough and communicative about the guidelines so they have some instruction to help your organization maintain consistency while allowing them to include their uniqueness.